AdobeDocs/deliverability-learn.en/help/additional-resources/csr-ssl-certificate-request.md

 * Raise one request per delegated subdomain.
 * It is possible to combine multiple subdomains into a single CSR request, but only within the same environment.
 For example, in Campaign Classic, the marketing server, the [mid-sourcing server](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/additional-configurations/mid-sourcing-server.html) and the [execution instance](https://experienceleague.adobe.com/docs/campaign-classic/using/transactional-messaging/instance-configuration/creating-a-shared-connection.html) are three separate environments.
-* You must get a new CSR before any SSL certificate renewal.
+* You must get a new CSR before any SSL Certificate renewal.
 Do not use an old CSR file from one year ago or more.

 You will need to provide the following information :